What is Contemplative Prayer and How to Do a Contemplative Prayer Practice

 The Mind as a River

 The metaphor is that the mind is a river and thoughts are things that are floating by.
 In contemplative prayer the goal is to learn to just let the thoughts go, in other words, let them float by so as to clear the mind.
 Many times inspirational or creative thoughts will enter into the mind.
 These thoughts, even though they are God inspired are supposed to be ignored.
 (Note, if they are truly inspired, the thoughts or ideas will come back.)

-The ultimate goal is to empty one’s self and be in God’s presence.
+The ultimate goal is to empty your worries and cares to be in God’s presence.
 This does not involve listening to God.
 It is to just be.
 Answers are to be sought outside of contemplative prayer.

 For me, contemplative prayer is one of the most difficult spiritual disciplines; however, it can be one of the most rewarding.
 To receive the full benefits of contemplative prayer, it is recommended that you practice for 10-30 minutes each morning and in the afternoon.
 (Page 2 has an example of a contemplative prayer practice and caution when doing contemplative prayer.)